petercunha/reddit-helperbot/README.md

 # HelperBot

-HelperBot is a Python-based Reddit bot that listens for specific words in comments.
+HelperBot is a Python-based Reddit bot that listens for specific words in comments (like `@AI`).
 When activated, it reads the conversation thread, sends it to an AI model via OpenRouter, and posts the AI's response back to Reddit.

 ## ✨ Features